-Justine laughed and walked towards him, then jumped and screamed and pointed into the fire place.
+Justine laughed and walked towards him, then jumped and screamed and pointed into the fire.

 “Oh my god that’s a Dragon egg!
-That’s your personal business you have to take care of?
+That’s the personal business you have to take care of?
 Those things are illegal to have, to be near, raising Dragons is treason.”

 Jeff smiled nervously.